SAP/ui5-typescript/test-packages/openui5-snapshot-test/README.md

 # @ui5/openui5-snapshot-test

-This test-package is used in two development flows:
+This is a test package for the dts-generator package.
+This test package is used in two development flows:

 ## Local Playground